DiegoRenner/HelmholtzTransmissionProblemBEM/README.md

 #### <tt>roots_brent_circle</tt>
-This target builds a script that computes minimas in the smallest singular value of the Galerkin BEM approximated solutions operator for the sedond-kind direct BIEs of the Helmholtz transmission problem using the Van Wijngaarden-Dekker-Brent method.
+This target builds a script that computes minimas in the smallest singular value of the Galerkin BEM approximated solutions operator for the second-kind direct BIEs of the Helmholtz transmission problem using the Van Wijngaarden-Dekker-Brent method.
 The scatterer is set to be a circle.
 The results are written to disk.